BNAKP/DS_Portfolio/5. DTC Churn & CLV Modelling/README.md

 - Quantify churn risk across the subscriber base.
 - Estimate Customer Lifetime Value (CLV) using both historical and predicted tenure.
 - Segment users by churn risk and CLV to support targeted CRM campaigns.
-- Prioritize retention efforts for high-value, high-risk users.
+- Prioritise retention efforts for high-value, high-risk users.

 This model supports strategic decision-making in lifecycle marketing, retention planning, and revenue forecasting.

 ## 2. Method
 To address this challenge, a hybrid modeling approach was used:

-- **Churn Prediction:** A classification model (XGBoost) was trained to estimate the probability of churn using behavioral and demographic features.
+- **Churn Prediction:** A classification model (XGBoost) was trained to estimate the probability of churn using behavioural and demographic features.
 - **Survival Analysis:** A Cox Proportional Hazards model was used to estimate expected remaining tenure for each user, accounting for users who haven’t churned yet.
 - **CLV Calculation:** Combined historical spend with predicted future tenure to estimate total CLV.
 - **Segmentation:** Users were grouped into actionable segments based on churn risk and CLV to guide CRM targeting.